 It’s no secret that Dave Ramsey gives amazing advice on money.
 However, perhaps not all of his advice is something that you should follow.
 Sometimes building wealth looks different for each person.
 Read on for a few reasons you might want to reconsider some of Dave Ramsey’s advice.

-Dave Ramsey has created a debt pay off revolution that has helped thousands of families become financially free.
+Dave Ramsey, the popular personal finance personality, has created a debt pay off revolution.
+Between his radio show, Financial Peace University, Dear Dave or his website, Dave’s advice has helped thousands of families become financial free.
 Our family is one of those that really benefitted from his expertise when it comes to saving money and reducing debt.

 While this advice is only an opinion, it does give you something to think about!
+Dave’s investment philosophy might not be the best for you and your family’s situation.
 Sometimes when someone gives you advice, it can be hard to break down what is right or wrong.

-With Dave Ramsey being such a leader in the financial industry, it’s sometimes good to break down the advice.
+With Dave Ramsey being such a leader in the financial industry (I know so many who love his radio show), it’s sometimes good to break down the advice.
 Here are several chunks of advice that are related to Dave Ramsey and his money advice that you may want to reconsider.

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclosure here.